act-rules/act-rules.github.io/drafts/SC3-2-3-navigational-links-across-pages.md

 - elements with `role="navigation"`
 - `&lt;nav&gt;` elements
-- `&lt;ul&gt;` and `&lt;ol&gt;` elements that contain `&lt;li&gt;` elements with [[internal links]] and the list does not contain any other text, images or user input elements outside of links.
+- `&lt;ul&gt;` and `&lt;ol&gt;` elements that contain `&lt;li&gt;` elements with [internal links][INTLNK] and the list does not contain any other text, images or user input elements outside of links.
 Sometimes the active menu item (current page) is a text and not a link.
 If the list contains one item that is not a link, this list should still be selected.
 - Lists nested within other lists are considered a single list.
 From them the outermost list element or nav element is selected.

 N1 = list of all selected elements.